Equipment Used for This Shot

 - Canon 2x Extender III

-- I use Peak Design Clutch straps and Leash straps on all my cameras.
-(Use my coupon code "SM10off" to get a 10% discount in the Peak Design store)
+- I use the Peak Design Clutch strap and Leash strap on all my cameras.

 - All my cameras are equipped with the indispensable Really Right Stuff L-Plates.